korfuri/bazel-travis/README.md

     specify any exclusive option, except that it requires Linux (either container-based or legacy).
   * The `.bazelrc`.
-  * Everything under `tools/`, that includes the custom crosstool and the sha256 fingerprint for Bazel's installer.
   * A (possibly empty) `WORKSPACE` file.
 See below.
   * Your own `script` section in the `.travis.yml` config file.